Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 Which colors and which materials are to be used can be changed in the Snap Zones parameters and settings.

 #### Snap Zone Parameters and Settings
-To change the highlight color or validation hover material of a dedicated snap zone, display this snap zone object in the Unity inspector.
+To change the highlight color or validation hover material of a dedicated snap zone, navigate to the snap zone object in the Unity inspector.
 In the script `Snap Zone` you will find these parameters among others.

 [![Snap Zone Parameters](../images/default-conditions/snapzoneparameters.png "")](../images/default-conditions/snapzoneparameters.png)